 Padilla created a multi-channel communication approach rooted in awareness-to-adoption psychology, designed to first bolster church-worker understanding of current market realities, then carefully address CPS' need to adapt.

-We built and executed a plan around three central needs: arm CPS management with the right tools, train key employees to effectively communicate the changes, and help them maintain communications momentum.
+We built and executed a plan around three central needs: arm CPS management with the right tools, train key employees to effectively communicate the changes, and help them maintain communication momentum.

 After the pension plan changes were announced, call-center and face-to-face engagement with those affected confirmed that most understood the need for changes and appreciated CPS’ diligence and thoughtfulness in addressing a tough topic.